Home » Symptoms » Dog Symptoms A-Z » Bloody Saliva

 Basics and possible causes

-Another possible cause is the presence of foreign objects in the mouth, such as splinters of wood or small pieces of bone, which can injure the sensitive tissue.
-Ulcers or tumors in the oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
-In veterinary medicine, many treatments are administered orally. cavity can also cause bleeding.
+Another possible cause is the presence of foreign bodies in the mouth, such as wood splinters or small pieces of bone, which can injure the sensitive tissue.
+Ulcers or tumors in the mouth area can also cause bleeding.

 Typical accompanying symptoms